-8 Children reporting safeguarding concerns
+8. Children reporting safeguarding concerns

-Our school recognise that concerns raised by children need to be taken seriously.
+Our school recognises that concerns raised by children need to be taken seriously.
 We recognise the importance of ensuring children feel safe and comfortable to come forward and report any concerns and/or allegations.
 To address this, we have put into place systems that are well promoted, easily understood and accessible for all, including those children who have additional needs.

-Pupils are reminded regularly who the safeguarding leads are through a variety of means including posters, reminders in the weekly newsletter and through assemblies and Personal Development sessions.
+Pupils are reminded regularly who the safeguarding leads are through a variety of means including posters, pupil handbooks, reminders in the weekly newsletter and through assemblies and Personal Development sessions.
 Pupils have positive relationships with staff.
 Each year group is led by a non-teaching Progress Leader and a team of Form Tutors and pupils will access support and advice from these key pastoral staff.
+All staff have been trained on use of language if a young person makes a disclosure.
+There is a dedicated area of the school website for pupils to find information about how they report concerns.

-9 Opportunities to teach safeguarding
+9. Opportunities to teach safeguarding